 A study of microcomputer applications and their utilization by teachers in a classroom environment.
 Topics include word processing, spreadsheet, database, presentation, desktop publishing and Internet resources in classroom management and instruction.
-Prerequisite: Successful completion of IT 101 comprehensive examination.
 Three semester hours credit.

 EDU 3000F.
 GENERAL METHODS OF TEACHING.